11699 views

 While the truck driver salary in the Netherlands is around 2,550 EUR (with taxes paid), it doesn’t mean you can’t earn more.
 Depending on the employer, you can expect benefits like housing allowance and bonuses.
 To learn how much does truck driver makes, take a look at the table below.
 Note that earnings shown are before taxes.

-Category Annual Salary (EUR) Monthly Salary (EUR) Hourly Salary (EUR) Additional Information
+Category Annual Salary (Gross EUR) Monthly Salary (Gross EUR) Hourly Salary (Gross EUR)* Additional Information

 As you can see, you can expect competitive salaries if you choose to work in the Netherlands as a truck driver.
 If you take a look at truck driver salaries in Germany, you’ll notice that it’s not much different.